backbone-boilerplate/grunt-bbb/README.md

 #### `init` ####

-Creates a bare boilerplate.
+Creates a bare boilerplate project.

 #### `init:tutorial` ####

+*Run bbb init before this command*

 Creates a boilerplate which contains the tutorial.

 #### `init:todomvc` ####

+*Run bbb init before this command*

-Creates a boilerplate which contains the TodoMVC application with LayoutManager.
+Creates a boilerplate which contains the TodoMVC application that utilizes LayoutManager.

 #### `init:module` ####

+*Run bbb init before this command*

 Creates a new module in the `app/modules` directory.